 - maintain a productive dialogue between the academic, policy-making and practitioner communities in the process of translating theory into practice.

-The Maxwell School of Citizenship and Public Affairs, in which the TNGO Initiative, the Leadership Institute and Executive Education Program are housed in the premier public affairs professional school in the United States - a distinction awarded
+The Maxwell School of Citizenship and Public Affairs, in which the TNGO Initiative, the Leadership Institute and Executive Education Program are housed in the top-ranked public affairs professional school in the United States - a distinction awarded

 by US News and World Report for as long as rankings

 of graduate public affairs schools in the US have been offered.
-This number-one ranking reflects the strength of the Maxwell School's public administration and leadership programs.
+This ranking reflects the strength of the Maxwell School's public administration and leadership programs.